open-telemetry/opentelemetry-js/packages/propagator-aws-xray/README.md

 This propagator translates the OpenTelemetry SpanContext into the equivalent AWS header format, for use with the OpenTelemetry JS SDK.
 `TraceState` is currently not propagated.

+This package was originally located in [opentelemetry-js-contrib](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/propagators/opentelemetry-propagator-aws-xray).
+It has been moved in order to make it a direct dependency of the Node SDK.
+As a result, versions from 1.4.0 to 1.22.0 have been skipped.

 ## Status

 | Maturity                                  | [Component Owner](../../.github/component_owners.yml) | Compatibility         |